 Last night, I managed to sleep almost eight hours.
-I wore my long-sleeve, winter PJs with long leggings keeping all my skin covered except my hands and feet.
+I wore my long-sleeve winter PJs with long leggings keeping all my skin covered except my hands and feet.
 Before I went to bed, I slathered repellent on my hands and feet and around my neck and face.

 Plus, this isn’t a skin condition generated by my own body, such as dermatitis, eczema, or another such condition.
 It’s none of those.
 It’s bites of some sort.
 Thank you for all of your concerns and suggestions.
-Also, many other residents in Marloth Park are suffering from the exact same issue.
+Also, many other residents in Marloth Park are suffering from the same issue.
 It could be sand fleas, sandflies, chiggers, no-see-ums, or dust mites.
 It’s not mosquitos.
 Mosquito bites stop itching after four or five days.
 These bites continue to itch for weeks.

 Anyway, a good night’s sleep has left me on top of the world today.
 Today is another cooler day.
-Right now it is only 77F, 25C.
-It’s very humid, but a far cry from what we’ve experienced over the past few months.
+Right now, it is only 77F, 25C.
+It’s very humid but a far cry from what we’ve experienced over the past few months.
 The high today will be 81F, 22C, around noon, dropping from there.
 Wow!
 What a difference cooler weather makes in how we feel both mentally and physically.

 We wrote the following from that post:

 “They had no record, whatsoever, of any reservation in our name, not for one night, let alone one month.
 Nor were they able to book us a room when they are closing tomorrow.
-Sun-n-Sand had pulled the wool over our eyes to get us out the door so they could close.
+Sun-n-Sand had pulled the wool over our eyes to get us out the door so that they could complete.

 I had visions of us standing outside the US Embassy in Mumbai with all of our baggage, pounding on the door trying to get help.”